abhi3700/evm_contracts_staking/docs/wiki/home.md

-Welcome to the PREZRV Staking contract Wiki documentation 👋.
+Welcome to the Staking contract Wiki documentation 👋.